PythonCharmers/python-future/docs/standard_library_imports.rst

 ``import_`` and ``from_import`` functions
 -----------------------------------------

-A third option, which also works with two-level imports, is to use the ``import_`` and ``from_import`` functions from ``future.standard_library`` as follows::
+A third interface, which also works with two-level imports, is to use the ``import_`` and ``from_import`` functions from ``future.standard_library`` as follows::